Bot-Benedict/SCDFxIBM2021/README.md

 yarn start
 ```

-## Solution Prototype
-Our prototype has been hosted [here](https://scdfhack.us-south.cf.appdomain.cloud/).

 ## Technical Stack
 We have used the following tools in our technical stack to develop this prototype.
 * React